 Recreation is the pursuit of leisure time activities in an outdoor or indoor setting.
-The proper relationship in size, number, type and location of different park and recreation areas is the primary objective for achieving a well-balanced recreation system.
-The policies included within this plan element for resource-based and user-oriented recreational facilities are based upon the information contained within the County's Data and Analysis document.
+Achieving the proper relationship of size, number, type and location of different park and recreation facilities to the population at large is the primary objective of this plan element.

-The data collected for this plan element and analysis of this data, contained in the County's Data and Analysis document, are not part of this plan element, but serve to provide a foundation and basis for the formulation of this portion of the Comprehensive Plan.
+Data collected for this plan element and its analysis, contained in the County's Data and Analysis document, are not part of this plan element but do provide a basis for its formulation.

-The following goal, objectives and policies for resource-based and activity-based recreation facilities within the County establish guidelines for the proper relationship of size, number, type and location of the different park and recreation needs for the County.
+The following goal, objectives and policies for resource based and activity based recreation facilities within the County establish guidelines for the proper relationship of size, number, type and location of the different park and recreation needs for the County.
 The level of service standards established within the policies provide guidelines for determining the acceptable quantities of recreational resources and facilities for the County's population.

-Within these level of service standard policies, "persons to be served" is the population of the County or the actual population demand upon the facility, whichever is greater; "access points" are any public or privately owned access which is available to the public at large; and the resource and user-based facilities which are not listed are considered to be exceeding an appropriate level of service for such activity based upon the limited demand for the activity within the County.
+Within these level of service standard policies, "persons to be served" is the population of the unincorporated areas of the County or the actual population demand upon the facility, whichever is greater; "access points" are public or privately owned access which is available to the public at large; and the resource-and activity-based facilities which are not listed are considered to be exceeding an appropriate level of service for such activity based upon the limited demand for the activity within the County.